hi-sg/hi-sg.github.io/src/webring.md

 The brains behind the wonderful utility [ssg](https://www.romanzolotarev.com/ssg.html) and [pass](https://www.romanzolotarev.com/pass.html).
-He posts how to articles on everything web related and has a miniseries on running OpenBSD on bare metal.
+He posts how to articles on everything web-hosting related and has a mini-series on running OpenBSD on bare metal!

 ### ![Luke Smith](https://worthyox.github.io/pix/luke.png =25x25) [Luke Smith](https://lukesmith.xyz/)